jss367/jss367.github.io/_drafts/to add to conv filters.md

-go more into gabor filters
+* go more into gabor filters
-run filters  from a  deep learning  neural network over the image  as well
+* run filters from a deep learning neural network over the image  as well
+* kirsch operator